Skip to main content

 Every issue that Risoluto processes follows the same six-stage pipeline.

-Risoluto polls Linear every 15 seconds (configurable via polling.interval_ms).
+Risoluto receives issue changes via Linear webhooks in real time.
+Polling runs as a fallback every 15 seconds (configurable via polling.interval_ms) — when webhooks are active, polling stretches to 2 minutes.
 Issues in active states (default: In Progress) are sorted by priority, then by age, then by identifier as a tiebreaker.

 Workspace Creation